 FXVPS operates servers inside the Equinix LD4 datacenter in London.
 Our measured round-trip latency to Pepperstone’s trading servers is 1.99ms.
 That is under 2 milliseconds for your order to reach Pepperstone and the confirmation to return.

 This is one of the lowest latencies we measure across all supported brokers, and it is a direct result of both FXVPS and Pepperstone being in the same physical facility.
+For a detailed comparison of VPS versus home PC execution times, see our real latency benchmarks.
 There are no intermediate network hops across different datacenters or through public internet exchange points.
 The traffic stays within LD4’s internal network.

 For context, a trader in Sydney (Pepperstone’s home market in Australia) connecting to Pepperstone’s London servers sees roughly 250-300ms latency.
 A trader in New York sees 70-90ms.
 A trader in Frankfurt sees 10-15ms.
 At 1.99ms, FXVPS puts you closer to Pepperstone’s execution engine than virtually any home or office connection on the planet.